 Inclusion link programme

-The purpose of the programme is to support pre-school children into school and to give them the best possible start to school life through:
+The purpose of the programme is to support pre-school children with SEND into school and to give them the best possible start to school life through:

 - parents, early years setting and school working together to plan a transfer programme that meets individual children’s needs.